INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Introduction

-\paragraph{} Our key contributions in this paper can be summarized as: \begin{itemize} \item A novel end-to-end frequency-domain modeling framework that directly learns the frequency response field and frequency-specific attenuation in 3D space. \item A perceptually motivated, frequency-weighted supervision strategy that emphasizes critical bands and accounts for hardware artifacts such as crossovers and directivity lobes. \item A physically consistent formulation using Kramers–Kronig relations that jointly regularizes spectral amplitude and phase, enhancing generalization and interpretability. \item A comprehensive evaluation on both simulated and real car cabin datasets, demonstrating state-of-the-art phase and magnitude field reconstruction. \end{itemize}
+Our key contributions are: \begin{itemize} \item A frequency-first neural field formulation that directly parameterizes continuous, complex-valued frequency response fields with spatial conditioning in 3D. \item Perceptual and hardware-aware spectral supervision that emphasizes critical auditory bands and downweights unstable regions (e.g., crossover artifacts and directivity effects). \item A physically grounded Kramers--Kronig consistency regularizer that couples spectral magnitude and phase delay to encourage causal, physically plausible reconstructions. \item Evaluation on both standard room-scale benchmarks and real car cabin measurements, demonstrating improved phase and magnitude reconstruction in highly reverberant confined settings. \end{itemize}